alvaro3dd/alvaro3dd/README.md

 <h3> > About Me </h3>

 - 📍 Passionate for Business Operations & Data Analytics.
-- 📰 Curious about new technologies & business
+- 📰 Curious about new technologies & business ideas
 - 🔷 Hobbies: Videogames 🎮, books 📖 & sports ⚽

 ------